Volume 33, Issue 161 (November & December 2025) J Adv Med Biomed Res 2025, 33(161): 358-371 | Back to browse issues page

 5- Nanotechnology Research Center, Medical Basic Sciences Research Institute, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran , gharbavi1981@gmail.com

-Pyrazoles and diazepines are important heterocyclic compounds with significant biological and pharmacological potential.
-In this study, a series of newly synthesized pyrazole and diazepine derivatives was prepared using conventional organic methods from chalcone intermediates derived from 4-aminoacetophenone, which reacted with various substituted anilines.
-FT-IR and H NMR spectroscopy confirmed, and molecular docking studies revealed that both the pyrazole and diazepine derivatives exhibited favourable binding affinities for glucosamine-6-phosphate synthase by forming multiple stabilizing interactions within the enzyme's active site.
-These findings suggest a promising potential for these compounds to act as enzyme inhibitors.
+Results: Molecular docking revealed that both the pyrazole and diazepine derivatives exhibited favorable binding affinities for glucosamine-6-phosphate synthase by forming multiple stabilizing interactions within the enzyme's active site, suggesting a promising potential as enzyme inhibitors.
 Biological evaluation showed that some derivatives had considerable antibacterial activity, with compound 5 being especially effective against E. coli and S. aureus; its efficacy increased with concentration.
-Additionally, derivative 5 demonstrated notable cytotoxicity against the MCF-7 breast cancer cell line, reducing cell viability in a clear dose-dependent manner, indicating its potential as an anticancer candidate.
-Thus, the combined approach of synthesis, spectral and spectroscopic characterization, molecular docking, and biological testing provides a deeper understanding of the structure-activity relationships in these new derivatives.
-The results highlight the potential of pyrazole and diazepine scaffolds as leads for developing promising antibacterial and anticancer agents, warranting further optimization and biological evaluation.
+Additionally, derivative 5 demonstrated notable cytotoxicity against the MCF-7 breast cancer cell line, reducing cell viability in a clear dose-dependent manner.

 Type of Study: Original Research Article | Subject: Pharmacology